Webinar: Protecting one billion hearts at the 78th World Health Assembly

 “Surveillance is a public health superpower”

-In an essay for the Financial Times, RTSL President and CEO, Dr. Tom Frieden explains how disease surveillance is a “public health superpower” allowing us to foretell health disasters and see trends in diseases and health programs to save lives.
-Dr. Frieden argues that while there have been some exciting technological advances in health surveillance, […]
+In an essay for the Financial Times, Dr. Tom Frieden explains how disease surveillance helps us foretell health disasters and see trends in diseases and health programs to save lives.

 Designing tools that work for health care workers